robinrowe/RangeCount/README.md

 ## Unit Tests

-Note that none of the unit tests pass because the tests don't invoke any sample data.
+Note that most of the unit tests don't pass yet because the tests don't invoke sample data.
 Not an error.
 Merely showing that the unit test code exists.

 	$ ctest
 	Test project C:/code/github/RangeCountTest/build